-Open the widgets folder and paste your Mendix package file here:
+Open the widgets folder in your project directory and put your Mendix package file there.

-To learn more about importing content from the App Store, see Use App Store Content in the Modeler.
+To learn more about importing content from the Marketplace, see Use Marketplace Content in Studio Pro.

-Click the File menu in the Modeler and select Export Project Package…
+Click the File menu in the Desktop Modeler and select Export Project Package…

 The Export Project Package dialog box will appear, which enables you to set the export location and select data to export (if required):